Communist Party of Canada: Central convention

 The party holds a central convention in Toronto every three years, in which delegates from party clubs across Canada elect the party leadership.
 Delegates elect the members of the Central Committee who in turn nominate the members of the Central Executive Committee (CEC).
 The composition of the CEC is then ratified by the delegates to the convention through a simple majority.

 Election results

 At its height in the mid-1940s, the CPC had 14 sitting elected officials at the federal, provincial and municipal levels, including federal Member of Parliament Fred Rose, who was elected in 1945, the year in which the CPC's proportion of the federal election vote was its highest ever at 2.13%.
-In the 1953 federal election, the CPC ran 100 candidates, its most ever; however, it only received only 1.06% of the national vote.
-Those one hundred candidates encompassed seven provinces and included 22 women, as well as 11 young adults.
+In the 1953 federal election, the CPC ran 100 candidates, its most ever; however, it only received 1.06% of the national vote.
+Those 100 candidates encompassed seven provinces and included 22 women, as well as 11 young adults.